David Fraser (military officer): Retirement

 Fraser’s first appointment in the private sector was as chief operating officer of Blue Goose Pure Foods, a retailer of organic meats headquartered in Toronto.
 He took up the same position at INKAS, a national manufacturing company specializing in armoured vehicles, until June 2016.
 Fraser has since worked professionally as a public speaker.
 In 2016, he delivered the keynote address at the FABTECH Canada conference, focusing his remarks on the nature of effective teamwork and leadership.

-Operation Medusa: The Furious Battle That Saved Afghanistan from the Taliban

 In collaboration with Brian Hanington, David Fraser wrote Operation Medusa: The Furious Battle That Saved Afghanistan from the Taliban, a book about his experience as the commander of this operation.
 It was published in 2018 and sat on The Globe and Mail Canadian Non-Fiction Bestsellers List for a number of weeks.
 The book offers the senior commander’s view of the political, strategic and tactical complexities of the bloodiest battle in NATO’s history.
 It has been described by Murray Brewster as a cautionary tale of political hubris that offered lessons for Canada’s current peacekeeping missions.